Asayukiii/LyteScript/README.md

 ```

 <h2>Syntax</h2>
-NiteScript has a basic syntax to create your codes.
+LyteScript has a basic syntax to create your codes.
 <h3>Prefix</h3>
-Every NiteScript function starts with "@" as prefix.
+Every LyteScript function starts with "@" as prefix.
 Every text starting with "@"
 will be interpreted as function, if the function doesn't exists, it won't be interpreted.
 <h3>Parameter container</h3>
 Functions can contain parameters or not.
 Function parameters must be delimited with "[" and "]".
 Example: @function[inside]